 These changes and this crisis will be a learning step from the perspective of both our attitude towards ourselves and towards our work.
 Self-sufficiency, lack of pro-activity and superficiality in what we do will no longer find their place in companies that want to grow.

-For part of the Millennial’s generation – it is a shock that they needed.
+For part of the Millennial’s generation – it was a shock that they needed.
 Slowly but surely generation Z -now in schools, growing up during the financial crisis of 2008-2010 and during an ongoing pandemic-will be a real competitor.
 They will enter companies with a different attitude and a much higher level of skills.
 They will capitalise on any opportunity encountered with self-discipline and a much more developed entrepreneurial spirit.

 In all this wave of actions, today: